-Knowing just enough to be dangerous is a common trait among new day traders.
 On the surface, day trading looks like it should be easy.
-Jump in and out of trades as the price moves, make a little profit and then do the same thing tomorrow.
-The problem is that you can't know what you don't know, or in other words, new day traders are simply unaware of the dangers that can drain their trading account...until it is too late.
+Jump in and out of trades as the price moves, make a little profit and repeat the process tomorrow.
+Unfortunately, many dangers are lurking in the markets for day traders and new day traders are unaware of these dangers and how they can drain their trading account.

-- Control your risk on each trade.
-This means placing a stop loss on every single trade you make.
+Control your risk on each trade by placing a stop-loss order on every trade you make.
 When starting out as a day trader, your risk on a single trade should never exceed 1 percent of your trading account balance.
-Risk is defined as the difference between your entry price and stop loss price, multiplied by your position size (how many shares, forex lots, or futures contracts you take on a trade).
+The risk is defined as the difference between your entry price and stop loss price, multiplied by your position size or how many shares or lots you purchased.

 Successful day traders test out a strategy in all different types of market conditions and learn the strengths and weakness of a strategy before using it with real capital.
-They do this through demo trading--typically for at least three to six months (or more)--as well as looking through historical price charts and seeing how the strategy would have fared in various market conditions (which may not have been experienced in demo trading).
+They do this through demo trading--typically for at least three to six months (or more)--as well as looking through historical price charts and seeing how the strategy would have fared in various market conditions.

 Your broker is the biggest trade you will make.
 You are depositing all your capital with them, and yet many traders don't bother to research their broker until there is a problem.

-A more subtle problem is slow quotes or your broker trading against you.
+A more subtle problem is slow quotes, or your broker is trading against you.
 Day traders need a direct access broker, where the broker's software sends the trader's order directly to the appropriate exchange.
 In day trading, every split-second counts, so if you place an order, you want it to get to the exchange instantly.
-If it doesn't, another broker that offers this will likely be able to serve you better.

 Research everything you can about a broker before sending your money to them.
-Trade a demo account with them for several months, and test out their customer service before sending them money.
-5 Steps for Finding a Great Forex Broker provides some additional steps you can go through to screen through potential brokers.
+Trade a demo account with them for a few months, and test out their customer service.
+There are other factors to consider when choosing a broker, some of which are outlined in the 5 Steps for Finding a Great Forex Broker.

-As additional protection, have your brokers phone number programmed into a land line phone and a cell phone, so you can contact them quickly if needed.
-If your internet goes down, it may also be helpful to have a mobile version (if available) of your broker's trading platform on your smart phone; that way you can use your mobile data plan to access the internet and manage your trades on your mobile device (as a temporary solution; day trading on a cell phone or tablet isn't recommended under most circumstances).
+Your broker's phone number should be programmed into a landline phone and a cell phone, so you can contact them quickly if needed.
+If your internet goes down, it may also be helpful to have a mobile version of your broker's trading platform on your smartphone.
+Your mobile internet might be operational if your computer crashes allowing you to manage your trades.

 As a day trader, your profits and losses come from the orders you place.
-No matter what the price is doing, you should know your order types for getting in and out, both at a set price (limit orders) and if you need in/out in a hurry (market orders).
-You also need a grasp of how to set stop loss orders and profit targets, both for going long and short.
-Placing orders should be automatic, like flicking on the correct turn-signal when you want to change lanes while driving.
+No matter what the price is doing, you should know your order types for getting in and out, both at a set price, called a limit order, and if you need to get in or out in a hurry, a market order.

 Hidden Dangers in Day Trading — Yourself, Your Tendencies and Your Personality